byuitechops/katana/documentation/additional-documentation/setup/tool_data_flow.md

 Stuff here

 ## Home Page
-1. The Angular Service, 'toolService', makes a call to the server, which returns a list of tools that are available to the user.
+1. The Angular Service, 'tool.service.ts', makes a call to the server, which returns a list of tools that are available to the user.
 (Angular -> Server -> Angular)
-2. The Home Page is populated using the returned list of tools and the 'categories' object array on 'toolService'.
+2. The Home Page is populated using the returned list of tools and the 'categories' object array on 'tool.service.ts'.
 (Angular)
 3. The user selects a tool.
 (Angular)
-4. The selected tool's settings object is exported and is then made accessible through the 'toolService' as 'selectedTool'.
+4. The selected tool's settings object is exported and is then made accessible through the 'tool.service.ts' as 'selectedTool'.
 (Angular)
 5. The Options Page is then loaded.
 (Angular)

 ## Options Page
 1. The Options Page is created with the information on 'selectedTool'.
 (Angular)
 2. The user fills out the generated form and clicks 'Run Tool'.
 (Angular)
-3. The form results are stored on in 'options-view.component.ts' as 'options' in the 'onSubmit()' function, which is then assigned to 'selectedDiscoverOptions' on the 'toolService'.
+3. The form results are stored on in 'options-view.component.ts' as 'options' in the 'onSubmit()' function, which is then assigned to 'selectedDiscoverOptions' on the 'tool.service.ts'.
 (Angular)

 ## Tool View Discover
 1. For each selected course, the tool ID, results from the form, and the course info, are sent to the server.
 (Angular -> Server)